racktivity/ext-pylabs-core/pyapps/sampleapp/portal/spaces/doc/osisoperations.md

 * __priority__ : priority of the tasklet, the lower the value, the lower the priority

-##Creating an OSIS Store and Update Transaction
+##Creating an OSIS Store and Update Operation
-The store and update transaction in an OSIS view are identical.
+The store and update operation in an OSIS view are identical.
 The main flow is:

 1. Create an OSIS connection
 2. Get the Root Object from the params, offered to the tasklet